Radial Fast Entangling Gates Under Micromotion in Trapped-Ion Quantum Computers: Error Analysis

-\emph{SDK repetition period error}.--- An alternative source of timing errors can arise due to shot-to-shot variations of the SDK repetition rate (i.e. temporal spacing between pulses in a single SDK group~\cite{Gale2020}).
-Assuming the gate design is correctly calibrated to the mean SDK repetition period (e.g. estimated from averaging many experiments), we can model the effect of this noise by sampling the SDK repetition period $t_{\rm rep}$ from a normal distribution $ \mathcal{N}\left(t_{\rm rep}^{(0)},\sigma_t^2\right)$, where $1/t_{\rm rep}^{(0)}$ is the SDK repetition rate assumed in the gate design.
+Timing errors can arise due to shot-to-shot variations of the SDK repetition rate.
+Assuming the gate design is correctly calibrated to the mean SDK repetition period, we can model the effect of this noise by sampling the SDK repetition period $t_{\rm rep}$ from a normal distribution $ \mathcal{N}\left(t_{\rm rep}^{(0)},\sigma_t^2\right)$, where $1/t_{\rm rep}^{(0)}$ is the SDK repetition rate assumed in the gate design.
 This noise only affects the temporal separation of SDKs within each group while keeping the time delay between the first pulse of consecutive SDK groups fixed.
-Figure \ref{fig:NoiseAnalysis_Timings_StrayFields}(b) shows gate errors averaged over $10^3$ noise realisations, and illustrates that the advantage of high micromotion environments is lost for repetition period errors larger than $\omega_0\sigma_t/(2\pi)\approx 10^{-3}$, where the gate infidelity approaches the $1\%$ level.
-In order to suppress SDK-repetition-period induced errors below $10^{-4}$ for typical radial trapping frequencies of several MHz, Fig.~\ref{fig:NoiseAnalysis_Timings_StrayFields}(b) shows that SDK repetition period jitter must be roughly $10$ps or smaller.
-This is consistent with the order-of-magnitude-estimate for SDK timing jitter studied above.
+Figure \ref{fig:NoiseAnalysis_Timings_StrayFields}(b) illustrates that the advantage of high micromotion environments is lost for repetition period errors larger than $\omega_0\sigma_t/(2\pi)\approx 10^{-3}$, where the gate infidelity approaches the $1\%$ level.
+In order to suppress SDK-repetition-period induced errors below $10^{-4}$, Fig.~\ref{fig:NoiseAnalysis_Timings_StrayFields}(b) shows that SDK repetition period jitter must be roughly $10$ps or smaller, consistent with the estimate for SDK timing jitter studied above.